Monday, 10 November 2025

 The backlash against diversity and pluralism is not just happening in the United States.
 In many parts of the world, nationalistic rhetoric is growing.
 All across Canada there is a persistent “blame immigration” undercurrent to many social challenges – crime, housing costs, and unemployment.
 In Alberta, the government has articulated an “Alberta Advantage Immigration Strategy” to have more control over who is admitted to the province.
 Scores of jurisdictions across Canada and the USA are scrutinizing the books students may access in school and public libraries.
 Other, more subtle processes include “equity-based book weeding” with the same results – books removed for perceived bias, harm or indoctrination.
 The reasons vary, but the result is the same - fewer stories, fewer perspectives, fewer chances for students to see themselves—and others—in the pages they turn – all happening at a time when people are reading fewer books than ever.1 Why would a system whose stated purpose is to build a pluralistic society be uncomfortable with books that reveal our colonial history or explore diverse identities, cultures, and communities?

 The steady growth of capitalism has led to remarkable gains in the quality and comfort of our lives.
 It has also led to the belief that personal freedom is paramount and that success in life is up to autonomous individuals.
 Over the past half century, there has been a rise in hyper-individualism and a decline in shared morality.
 Prioritizing individual wants and accomplishments has also led to the adulation of “winners” (as measured by the accumulation of wealth) and a marginalization of “losers”.
-The normalization of selfishness and unraveling of coherent social and moral norms can be seen in families, communities and countries.
+The normalization of selfishness and unraveling of coherent social and moral norms can be seen in families, communities and nations.
 With a breakdown in social trust, right versus wrong is no longer clear and working for the good of society is no longer valued.

 When cultural norms are fragmented and individuals lose sight of the common good, civil society begins to disintegrate.
 Disagreements go on indefinitely, at greater levels of indignation and polarization.
 People become self-righteous and are drawn to like-minded people exclusively.
 Unable or unwilling to engage with divergent views, name-calling, intimidation, coercion or manipulation are used.
 The global health crisis caused by the SARS-CoV-2 virus (COVID-19) revealed deep cracks in society.
 Many people resisted the vaccination programs and restrictions implemented to combat a virus that caused serious illness and over 7 million deaths worldwide.
 Conspiracy theories soared, thousands called it a hoax, and many resisted the perceived infringement on their individual freedoms.
 The aftershocks continue today with mistrust spreading towards other vaccine programs resulting in a resurgence of preventable disease like measles.

 Pluralism describes both a set of facts and a set of values.
 The facts of pluralism are that Canadian society is composed of diverse and intersecting communities, races, ethnicities, religions, and associations.
 These various elements lead to different, competing, and often irresolvable convictions and interests.
-The values of pluralism include open-mindedness, toleration, persuasion, compromise, reciprocity, and the appreciation, if not celebration, of differences.
+The values of pluralism include open-mindedness, toleration, persuasion, compromise, reciprocity, and the appreciation (if not celebration) of differences.
 Pluralism is the only way forward, yet a vibrant, healthy, and diverse society must be founded on common values – what unites us as a school, a community, and a nation?
 What is the unity in our diversity?
 We need to engage with and understand others.
 We cannot do this if we smugly believe we are standing on the moral high ground.
 Independent school enrollment is increasing across Canada and is highest in B.C.
 When people lash out at “what is being taught in schools today!”, we need to invite them in.
 To listen to their fears, and to show them what is really happening in our schools and classrooms.
 On national and international assessments, B.C. students achieve highly.
 Teachers are allies for kids and parents, everyone is welcome, and no one is trying to indoctrinate or make a child into something they are not.
-In a world where misinformation, AI, and social media algorithms enflame confirmation bias and divisiveness, we need to teach critical thinking, media literacy, habits of inquiry, and lateral reading.
+In a world where misinformation, AI, and social media algorithms inflame confirmation bias and divisiveness, we need to teach critical thinking, media literacy, habits of inquiry, and lateral reading.
 Manipulation succeeds best on the ignorant, and on those who fail to recognize their own biases – public schools must develop responsible, caring, reflective and resilient young people who can think and communicate effectively.

 Situated in diverse communities, our schools need leaders and educators who seek first to understand before being understood.
 Dedicated, caring people who underscore the message that everyone has a seat at the table – even those with whom we disagree.
 And we will disagree, but we can do so respectfully and thoughtfully for the greater good of our community.
 Calm, open discourse and critical, fact-based thinking are the antidotes to the polarization and fear that gets authoritarians elected.
 The role of exemplary public education in building a healthy democracy has never been as critical as it is today.
 Pushing back against polarization does not have to mean shouting louder.
 Another option is focusing on developing intelligent, open-minded, confident and capable young people who have gracious, determined decency – like Canadians.